BwithTea/react-training/README.md

 This repository contains my work and notes from the **React Essential Training** course on LinkedIn Learning.
 I’m using this project to deepen my understanding of React fundamentals — including components, hooks, and modern app architecture — while building toward more advanced projects.

 Each branch reflects a different lesson or stage in the learning process.
-To explore, switch branches or view them using `/tree/BRANCH_NAME` in the URL.
+Ex.
+04_02b "Chapter 4, Video 2" To explore, switch branches or view them using `/tree/BRANCH_NAME` in the URL.

 ---